-The St. Olav Waterway is dedicated to King Olav of Norway.
+The St. Olav Waterway is dedicated to Saint Olav, patron saint of Norway.
 The beautiful archipelago and the sea view freckled by islands make the route truly one-of-a-kind.
 Enjoy the calm of archipelago nature and let your mind rest.

 A few tips for finding true gems in the archipelago:

-- There is a shuttle boat service from Kirjais Nagu Lilland to Brännskär.
+- Take the ferry from Kirjais to Brännskär.
 Bränskär offers accommodation, food and an authentic archipelago atmosphere.
-You can get to Kirjais by following the St. Olav signs and taking the main road after the Nagu ferry for 6,2 km and then turning left to Kirjais (14,3 km) or by taking the main road for 9,2 km and then turning left to Kirjais (11,7 km).
-In the summer Kirjais provides some services (a shop and restaurant).
-The shuttle boat dock is situated by the village where the road ends.
+You can get to Kirjais by following the St. Olav signs and taking the main road after the Nagu ferry for 6,2 km and then turning left to Kirjais (14,3 km).
+There is a summer shop and restaurant in Kirjais village.
+The ferry pier is a 3km walk from the village.

-- Experience the outer archipelago via shuttle boat.
-M/s Eivor embarks from Pärnäs in Nagu where it can be found next to the Korpo ferry.
+- Experience the outer archipelago by ferry.
+M/s Eivor departs from Pärnäs in Nagu where it can be found next to the Korpo ferry.
 Visit Nötö, Aspö, Jurmo or Utö. .
 Plan your route well and you can do a day trip from Pärnäs or visit more than one island per day.

 Åland archipelago and Åland, travel tips